-While companies don’t plan to be in a situation where a forced liquidation occurs, the unexpected death or disability of the owner could trigger such a scenario.
-In the event of your, or a partner’s, untimely death, would your company become a candidate for forced liquidation?
-Maybe.
+Companies don’t plan to be in a situation where it needs to “turn the lights off” for good, but the unexpected death or disability of the owner could trigger such a scenario.
+In the event of your, or a partner’s, untimely death, would your company face hard choices, maybe even some form of liquidation?

 - Would a spouse (or other family member) become owner and/or control company’s stock?